mahmoudazizorignal/PDF_Application_Python/README.md

 1) the file of your Project must contain Additional three-empty folders with names (Spliter, Merger, Extractor) , In order to store the results of each operation done.

-2) You Should Download Thinter module, Pypdf2 module
+2) You Should Download Tkinter module, Pypdf2 module